 - The Kryptonians all wear it in Man of Steel.
 It's bulletproof and has a self-contained atmosphere.
 Given the effect of Earth on Kryptonians, it seems doubtful that it enhances their strength to any meaningful degree.

-- The (sized more like Mini Mecha) combat suits of the humans from The Matrix: Revolutions that carried big guns but provided very little protection.
+- The (sized more like Mini-Mecha) combat suits of the humans from The Matrix Revolutions that carried big guns but provided very little protection.
 Word of God has said this is because the Sentinels could easily tear through any armor they put up, making it more efficient to simply leave them unarmored.
-It has been shown in Animatrix that the armored suits go down just as easily as their descendants, but prolong the suffering of the pilot.
+It has been shown in The Animatrix that the armored suits go down just as easily as their descendants, but prolong the suffering of the pilot.

-- The third Starship Troopers film, unlike the two prior installments of the film series, does include prototype/early run suits of Marauder Powered Armor, although almost as a b-plot, and they only get 5, maybe 10 minutes of action on screen.
+- Starship Troopers 3: Marauder, unlike the two prior installments of the film series, does include prototype/early run suits of Marauder Powered Armor, although almost as a b-plot, and they only get 5, maybe 10 minutes of action on screen.
 It was, however, awesome, and long overdue.

 - The Tuxedo could be considered a form of Powered Armor, as it enhances the wearer's reflexes, strength, and speed.
 In fact, the tuxedo mostly functions on its own with the wearer only required to select a particular action from the list.
 In the film, Jackie Chan's character can't fight.
 It's the tuxedo that does all the fighting, although in the typical Jackie Chan fashion.
 The final fight involves a battle between Jackie Chan's character (in a super-powered tux) and the Big Bad (who managed to get one too).
 Somehow, though, the Big Bad is much more proficient with the tux than "Jimmy", even though "Jimmy" has been walking around in it for most of the film, while the Big Bad put it on literally two minutes before the fight.
 It could be justified because the Big Bad is wearing the original "superspy" suit, while Jimmy's could have been an inferior version.